How to Get a Permit to Hike the John Muir Trail

 • by Inga

-Resupply options are fairly straightforward in the northern section of the John Muir Trail (JMT) but it gets a little more complicated in the rugged, southern section where no backcountry ranches exist.
-For those with a strict timetable, it may be undesirable to have to spend a couple of days exiting the trail to get …
+Resupply options on the John Muir Trail are fairly straightforward in the northern section, but it gets a little more complicated in the rugged, southern section where no backcountry ranches exist.
+For those with a strict timetable, it may be undesirable to have to spend a couple of days exiting the trail to get to …

 Deciphering the Inyo National Forest permit system for the JMT